Interviewing for a new job can feel intimidating, especially if you’ve been with your current employer for ten, fifteen or even twenty years.

 It’s normal to have doubts when interviewing after a long time, but how are you going to convince a potential employer if you’ve not convinced yourself?
 If you prepare yourself in advance you will grow your confidence and put yourself in the best possible position.

-Before the interview, practice answering some common interview questions, either out loud in front of a mirror, or with other people.
-It can be difficult getting used to talking yourself up again, but practicing smiling, presenting and body language will help.
+Before the interview, practise answering some common interview questions, either out loud in front of a mirror, or with other people.
+It can be difficult getting used to talking yourself up again, but practising smiling, presenting and body language will help.
 Practice makes perfect, and if you act confident you’ll feel more confident.

 2. Show you’re the expert

 During the interview remember to showcase how you progressed in your career, emphasise how your experience has made you well versed and knowledgeable.
 It’s important in any interview to show you’re passionate about your job.
 Be specific and mention that you have kept up to date, either through webinars, training courses or reading industry publications.
 This shows the interviewer that you have a wealth of knowledge and have also kept up with the industry to maintain your expert status.